ledesmablt/spotify-cli/README.md

-  search    Search for any Spotify content. shuffle   Turn shuffle on or off. status    Describe the current playback session. top       List your top tracks or artists. volume    Control the active device's volume level (0-100).
+  search    Search for any Spotify content. shuffle   Turn shuffle on or off. status    Describe the current playback session. toggle    Resume any paused playback, or pause it if already running. top       List your top tracks or artists. volume    Control the active device's volume level (0-100).
 ```